michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 > As the HR manager:
 > 1. What are the ethical concerns with this AI tool?
 > 2. What's your legal risk?
-> 3. Who is accountable for the AI's decisions—the vendor, the company, you personally?
+> 3. Who is accountable for the AI's decisions,the vendor, the company, you personally?
 > 4. What would you do to address this situation?"

 **What students learn:**